-To avoid institutions structuring their liabilities in a manner that impedes the effectiveness of the bailin tool, the BRRD requires that institutions meet at all times a minimum requirement for own funds and eligible liabilities ("MREL") expressed as a percentage of the total liabilities and own funds of the institution.
-When determining MREL in accordance with points (a) and (b) of Article 45(6) of the BRRD and in applying the bail-in tool, the resolution authority should ensure that the institution is capable of absorbing an adequate amount of losses and that the post-resolution entity is recapitalised by an amount sufficient to meet ongoing capital prudential requirements after resolution, while sustaining sufficient market confidence.
+To avoid institutions structuring their liabilities in a manner that impedes the effectiveness of the bailin tool, the BRRD requires that institutions meet at all times a MREL expressed as a percentage of the total liabilities and own funds of the institution.
+When determining MREL in accordance with points (a) and (b) of Article 45c(1) of the BRRD and in applying the bail-in tool, the resolution authority should ensure that the institution is capable of absorbing an adequate amount of losses and that the postresolution entity is recapitalised by an amount sufficient to meet ongoing capital prudential requirements after resolution, while sustaining sufficient market confidence.
 The resolution authority should also take into account the assessments made by the competent authority on the business model, funding model, and risk profile of the institution in order to set prudential requirements.